Ismail Qemali: Exile

 The new committee attempted to get Armenian endorsement through niceties about a lack of ethnic differences while Armenian organisations responded favorably toward figures like Qemali.
 Due to Qemali's prominent role Albanians were targeted by the new committee through articles published in the newspaper Osmanli warning of partition by Balkan and Western countries of Albanian inhabited lands within the empire.
 These publications were distributed secretly in Albania through known associates such as Xhemil Vlora (Avlonyalı Cemil) who worked for Qemali.
 Qemali supported the leadership of the Albanian movement such as preparing appeals for Jup Kastrati or creating in Paris an Albanian Council.

 Journals supported by Qemali promoted Albanian autonomy, however the new committee failed to win support among Albanians to their side.
 Qemali along with the Ottoman princes compared themselves to the statesmen of the Tanzimat reform era.
 During this time Qemali's positions swung between overthrow of the sultan and increasingly backing the Albanian national movement.
 He corresponded over Albania's future with the Prince of Albanian origins, Albert Ghica who had designs on becoming an Albanian monarch and with Preng Doçi about the involvement of Qemali in an administrative role within a future autonomous Albania.
 Good relations were maintained with Ghica, while Dervish Hima an Albanian politically involved with the Romanian prince was viewed by Ottoman authorities as a pawn of Qemali.

 Plot against the sultan

-Between 1902 and 1903 a coup de detat plot to overthrow Abdulhamid II was devised by the CUP.
+Between 1902 and 1903 a coup d'état plot to overthrow Abdulhamid II was devised by the CUP.
 Involved were Colonel Shevket Bey and Rexhep Pasha Mati (Recep Pasha) left in charge of organising the military aspects of the plan along with Qemali and Prince Sabaheddin given the task of getting diplomatic and financial support and to buy two ships for the venture.
 Qemali's task was the most difficult aspect of the plot, he kept a unit in Paris, commenced political activities as a high ranking politician in exile and made many visits to London which annoyed the Ottoman government as they were unable to work out his real aims.

 Ottoman authorities paid close attention and in some cases court martialed people they thought were associated with Qemali in attempts that were unsuccessful to find out his intentions.
 In Paris Qemali established close contacts and good relations with journalists such as Stéphane Lauzanne and William Morton Fullerton.
 During July 1902, Qemali went to London to get British support for the plot and corresponded with and visited people in the British government such as Edmund Monson and Thomas Sanderson.
 He received responses from the Foreign Office, however Qemali exaggerated the level of British support, being only moral support and ambiguous for the venture.
-Qemali's interactions with the British had managed to raise his profile and notability while he also discussed with them the Ottoman exile of his son to Bitlis.
+Qemali interactions with the British had managed to raise his profile and notability while he also discussed with them the Ottoman exile of his son to Bitlis.
 The British were aware of the activities of Qemali and his associates.